Gorum language

-Gorum, or Parengi, is a nearly-extinct minor Munda language of India.
+Gorum, or Parengi, is a nearly extinct minor Munda language of India.

 Names

 The name Gorum most likely comes from an animal/people prefix go- and root -rum meaning 'people', and is possibly related to the ethnonym Remo (Anderson 2008:381).

 Parengi, or Parenga, is of obscure origin.

 Status

-Gorum is 60% endangered, it is very likely that it might soon be extinct majority of the people under 30 years cannot understand the language.
-In addition those who know it are likely to deny knowing it.
-This language seems to have been first researched in 1933, that being the earliest scholarly reference.
+Gorum is 60 percent endangered and may soon become extinct.
+Few people under the age of thirty years can understand the language, while those who do know it are likely to deny knowing it.
+This language seems to have been first researched in 1933.